Folk Flower Medallion Granny Square Pattern

 Mini Glossary

-The folk flower medallion granny square is one of those rare crochet designs that bridges the gap between traditional folk art and modern pattern aesthetics.
-Inspired by the rich embroidery traditions of Eastern Europe and Scandinavia, this square features a gorgeous layered flower center with curling petals that seem to dance above the fabric.
-It is the kind of design that makes people stop and ask, “How did you make that?”
+This square is one of those designs that sits right between traditional folk art and modern pattern style.
+Borrowing from the embroidery traditions of Eastern Europe and Scandinavia, it has a layered flower center with petals that lift off the fabric, the kind of thing that makes people stop and ask how you did it.

 The Cultural Inspiration Behind the Design